aysenurdalfidan/nyc-airbnb-mlops/README.md

 ---

 ## Docker Containerization
-To make the service portable, we containerized the API using Docker.
+To make the service portable, the API was containerized using Docker.

 ### Dockerfile:
 ```dockerfile